RNCDev/RosterGen/README.md

     -   **New!
 Bulk Edit Mode**: Efficiently update attendance for multiple players at once using a simple checkbox interface.
     -   **Smart Attendance Defaults**: When creating a new event, player attendance automatically defaults to their attendance status from the most recent previous event, saving time for groups with consistent attendance patterns.
     -   **New!
 Automatic Future Attendance**: When adding a new player to the roster, they are automatically added to all future events in the group with a default "not attending" status.
+-   **Advanced Team Generation & Management**:
     -   **Automatic Team Generation**: Generate balanced teams for an event based on the skill level and position of attending players.
+    -   **Custom Team Names**: Define custom team names (instead of "Red" and "White") that persist across all events in a group, with real-time UI feedback when updating.
+    -   **Save Teams to Events**: Preserve generated team rosters by saving them directly to specific events for future reference.
+    -   **Load Saved Teams**: Quickly restore previously saved team compositions with a single click, perfect for recurring lineups or preferred team arrangements.
+    -   **Dynamic Team Display**: Teams automatically use custom names throughout the interface, from generation to display and copying.
 -   **Player Rank Tournament**: Interactive tournament system to refine player skill ratings through head-to-head comparisons:
     -   **Smart Matchup Generation**: Creates approximately 1.5x the number of players in strategic pairings
     -   **Head-to-Head Comparisons**: Simple click-based interface to choose the better player in each matchup